trevorgross/installaarch64/README.md

-#Create an aarch64 Arch Linux Arm vm in one click.#
+# Create an aarch64 Arch Linux Arm vm in one click.

 Create an [Arch Linux Arm](https://archlinuxarm.org/) [qemu](https://www.qemu.org/) VM in one click.

 Intended for use on an aarch64 host, but could easily be adapted for e.g. x86_64 hosts.

 This script sets up an aarch64 qemu vm with a hard drive and UEFI, downloads the latest Arch Linux Arm aarch64 release, and installs it.
+See [here](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4), "Installation" tab, for more info about the image that's installed.

 Then it boots the VM, does a full system upgrade, and configures the UEFI boot device.
 This boot takes a _long_ time, because it waits for PXE.
 Subsequent boots are faster.
 The actual updates once booted depend on your Internet speed, but they take a little while.
 Just be patient and wait for the machine to shut off.